Browser width

 Blocks for Discrete-Event Simulation

-In OpenSIMPLY, a simulation block is a ready-to-use component for building discrete-event models.
+In OpenSIMPLY, the simulation block is a ready-to-use component for building discrete-event models.

 A model consists of blocks connected according to the behavior of the system being studied.